Canal+ Polska revives Warsaw listing ambitions amid IPO boom

 In early November, Canal+ Polska had set a maximum IPO price at 60 zloty per share, valuing its offering at 1.297 billion zloty ($341 million), only to call the deal off a week later.

-U.S. television and broadband company Liberty Global and Polish broadcaster TVN Media, owned by U.S. group Discovery, plan to sell their shares in Canal+ Polska.
+U.S. television and broadband company Liberty Global (LBTYA.O) and Polish broadcaster TVN Media, owned by U.S. group Discovery (DISCA.O), plan to sell their shares in Canal+ Polska.
 Liberty Global has a 17% shareholding and TVN holds 32%.

-French media group Vivendi, which owns 51% of Canal+ Polska, is not selling its shares as it wants to remain its controlling shareholder.
+French media group Vivendi (VIV.PA), which owns 51% of Canal+ Polska, is not selling its shares as it wants to remain its controlling shareholder.

-JPMorgan and Bank of America are acting as joint global coordinators and joint bookrunners for Canal+ Polska, with Santander Bank Polska and Erste Group Bank AG also working as bookrunners.
+JPMorgan (JPM.N) and Bank of America (BAC.N) are acting as joint global coordinators and joint bookrunners for Canal+ Polska, with Santander Bank Polska and Erste Group Bank AG (ERST.VI) also working as bookrunners.

 ($1 = 3.8075 zlotys)